 You can access Webinar 3 here

-4. Horses for courses – selecting an appropriate method for your evaluation
+4. Selecting an appropriate method for your evaluation

 5. Sharing your findings – writing up and disseminating the results of your evaluation

 The final webinar in the series is designed to help you communicate your evaluation findings effectively and achieve maximum impact.
 It identifies the things you need to include in the write-up of your findings, particularly if you would like your work to be included in the Toolkit in the future, and provides tips on ‘dos and don’ts’ when presenting data.

 UK Research and Innovation works in partnership with universities, research organisations, businesses, charities, and government to create the best possible environment for research and innovation to flourish